dell/dellemc-openmanage-ansible-modules/README.md

 ### Ignore SSL certificate validation
 It is common to run a test environment without a proper SSL certificate configuration.
 To disable the certificate validation for a module, set the validate_certs module argument to ```False``` in the playbook.

+## Playbooks and Tutorials
+* For the latest sample playbooks and examples, see [playbooks](https://github.com/dell/dellemc-openmanage-ansible-modules/tree/collections/playbooks).
+* For the tutorials and sample use cases, see the tutorials available at [developer.dell.com](https://developer.dell.com/).

+## Documentation
+- For the OpenManage Ansible collection documentation, see [Documentation](https://github.com/dell/dellemc-openmanage-ansible-modules/tree/collections/docs).
+This documentation page is updated for every major and minor (patch release) and has the latest collection documentation.
+- OpenManage Ansible collection is an Ansible certified collection and also available as part of the Ansible Community Releases version v3.0.0 and later.
+Consequently, the documentation can also be accessed at [Ansible Collection Documentation](https://docs.ansible.com/ansible/latest/collections/dellemc/openmanage/index.html#plugins-in-dellemc-openmanage).
+> **_NOTE_**: There might be a scenario where the documentation available at [Ansible Collection Documentation](https://docs.ansible.com/ansible/latest/collections/dellemc/openmanage/index.html#plugins-in-dellemc-openmanage) is not the latest version.
+And, this is due to differences in the release timelines for Ansible community release and OpenManage Ansible collection.
+- To view the documentation for a module, use the command ```ansible-doc```.
+For example,
+    ```$ ansible-doc dellemc.openmanage.<module-name>```

 ## LICENSE
 This project is licensed under GPL-3.0 License.
 See the [COPYING](https://github.com/dell/dellemc-openmanage-ansible-modules/tree/collections/COPYING.md) for more information.